alexmueller07/alexmueller07/README.md

 ### 👋 About

 I'm a CS student who likes building things that hold up under real use: clean systems, reproducible benchmarks, and code other people can actually run.
-Most of my time goes to research in applied AI (autonomous navigation, vision-language models, affective computing) and to side projects that turn an idea into something I can ship and measure.
+Most of my time goes to research in applied AI (autonomous navigation, vision-language models, affective computing) and to software engineering projects that turn an idea into something I can ship and measure.

-Whether it's a simulation benchmark, an ML pipeline, or a full app, I care about the same things: solid engineering, honest results, and software that does what it claims.

 ---

-### 🧩 Selected Projects
+### 🧩 Highlighted Projects

 - 🛰️ **[Maritime UAV GNSS-Denied Benchmark](https://github.com/alexmueller07/maritime-uav-gnss-denied-benchmark)**
   Rust simulation benchmark comparing state-estimation and sensor-fusion algorithms (EKF, particle filters, visual-inertial) for UAV navigation without GPS.